Introducing /parse. Convert PDFs, Word docs, or spreadsheets into clean data for AI agents 5x faster. Try it now →

 Can these alternatives handle structured data extraction?

 Yes.
 Firecrawl is built specifically for structured extraction with native Pydantic/Zod schema support, returning clean JSON without manual parsing.
-Perplexity supports structured output through the response_format parameter with JSON Schema configuration, though subject to the same truncation issues documented in community forums.
+Perplexity supports structured output through the `response_format` parameter with JSON Schema configuration, though subject to the same truncation issues documented in community forums.

 Which alternative is best for RAG applications?